 PFlow navigates uncharted territory with vertical lift at Norfolk Naval Shipyard drydock

-As part of a recent refurbishment Dock #8 now features the largest, most intricately designed vertical reciprocating conveyor (also known as a VRC or vertical lift) made by PFlow Industries of Milwaukee.
+As part of a recent refurbishment Dock #8 now features the largest, most intricately designed vertical reciprocating conveyor (also known as a VRC or vertical lift) made by PFlow Industries.
 The US Navy commissioned the VRC to move materials and equipment used to build, repair and modernize the Navy's largest ships to and from the top and bottom of the drydock.

 Previously a large overhead crane had been used to move equipment and materials, but each move required numerous planning sessions, extensive safety measures and a ten man team to execute.
 Seeking a far simpler solution the Navy turned to PFlow who had designed a similar, though less complex lift for their shipyard in Puget Sound ten years earlier.